JudithWang25/MeshtasticMini-ultimate-/README.md

 # MiniX-FakeTec
 An improved and updated variant of the original Meshtastic Mini

-A user on Discord pointed me to a PCB design on a chinese website (https://oshwhub.com/shenye894/meshtastic-mini), intrigqued by the form factor and the almost identical used parts from a FakeTec board I ordered a bunch of them.
+A user on Discord pointed me to a PCB design on a chinese website (https://oshwhub.com/shenye894/meshtastic-mini), intrigqued by down sized form factor of the obviously heavy inspired Faketec design  and the almost identical used parts I ordered a bunch of them.
 After I received the parts I started building it right away and it worked flawless for the most part.
 Some issues with wrong hole diameters, wrong and confusing labeling, a missing short pad for boost charging were quickly fixed.
 Driving the board to its max potential there is now a 3rd mosfet for an additional rumble motor, as well 3 exposed more gpios for a navigation switch and also a notification LED, the board now pretty much offering evereyhting meshtastic has to offer.
 The already implemented buzzer and GPS mosfet worked perfectly fine.